Accounts

 Crystal Palace's current strategy appears focused on several key pillars:

-- Youth Development Model: The academy’s success, highlighted by the U21 team winning the Premier League International Cup, continues to provide pathways for homegrown talent
+• Youth Development Model: The academy's success continues to provide pathways for homegrown talent

-- Selective Premium Signings: Focus on acquiring younger players with experience in English football, such as Wharton and Henderson, rather than expensive overseas stars
+• Selective Premium Signings: Focus on acquiring younger players with experience in English football

-- Infrastructure Investment: The Main Stand redevelopment project represents a long-term commitment to improving matchday experience and revenue generation
+• Infrastructure Investment: The Main Stand redevelopment project represents long-term commitment

-- Sustainable Growth: Despite increased spending, the club maintained positive EBITDA and improved operational efficiency
+• Sustainable Growth: Despite increased spending, the club maintained positive EBITDA

 What This Means For Fans